kubeflow/kfp-tekton/sdk/README.md

 After compiling the `sdk/python/tests/compiler/testdata/parallel_join.py` DSL script in the step above, we need to deploy the generated Tekton YAML to our Kubernetes cluster with `kubectl`.
-The Tekton server will automatically start a pipeline run for which we can follow the logs using the `tkn` CLI.
+The Tekton server will automatically start a pipeline run.

-Here we have to deploy the pipeline in the kubeflow namespace because all the pipelines with metadata and artifacts tracking  rely on the minio object storage credentials in the kubeflow namespace.
+We can follow the logs using the `tkn` CLI.

-    kubectl apply -f pipeline.yaml -n kubeflow
+    kubectl apply -f pipeline.yaml

-    tkn pipelinerun logs --last -n kubeflow
+    tkn pipelinerun logs --last --follow

 Once the Tekton Pipeline is running, the logs should start streaming: